johnfairh/site/ruby_swiftpm.md

 1. Ship a default config using the Apple defaults.
-2. Ship a script designed to be run from a `swift package edit` session that will update the various files for a Ruby of the user's choice including creation of a package-config file to wrap up the compile + link arguments.
+2. Ship a script designed to be run from a `swift package edit` session that will update the various files for a Ruby of the user's choice including creation of a package-config file if necessary to wrap up the compile + link arguments.

 This will have to be done for all down-stream consumers, eg. if `TMLRuby` is a library package that uses `CRuby` and `TopazFancy` is an executable package